Buy a genuine device

 - While it can be tempting to buy a mobile device or accessories from an overseas website, you risk buying a non-genuine device that will not be covered by the manufacturer’s warranty.

 - Mobile devices from overseas may not be approved or optimised for use on Australia’s mobile networks and you may find that your phone does not work properly or cannot be connected to a network.

-- Australian has standards for mobile devices to ensure they are safe to use and mobile devices approved for use in Australia will have the the AMCA’s RCM tick).
+- Australia has standards for mobile devices to ensure they are safe to use and mobile devices approved for use in Australia must have the Regulatory Compliance Mark (RCM).
+See below.